 1. Phytoestrogen-Rich Foods

 Phytoestrogens, found in plants and plant-based foods, have a similar structure to estradiol, which is the strongest of the estrogen hormones.
 Upon entering the body, phytoestrogens are recognized by estrogen receptors and mimic the effects of estrogen in the body.
+You can learn more about these estrogen boosting foods.

 Although their effects may be milder than pure estrogen, phytoestrogens are thought to help the body function better during times of estrogen deficiency.